Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

 - How to do event networking, including event mindset, navigating webpages, following up, and adding value.

-- Communication skills — including different skill types and body language.
+- Communication knowledge — including different skill types and body language.

 - How to combine strength with warmth.